Build Strategies

 Scenario 1.
 Namespace without LimitRange, both steps with the same resource values.

-If we will apply the following resources:
+If we apply the following resources:

 We will see some differences between the TaskRun definition and the pod definition.